jimenezh/SimpleTwitter/README.md

 ## Notes

-- My CustomAppBar kept getting overwritten (just got overwritten)
+- My CustomAppBar kept getting overwritten
+- LiceCap kept recordnig black gifs
+- Some images were not loading -> image rendering oworks only on native images
+- tweets list was deleted when repopulating timeline for refresh feature causing some bugs when implementing infinite scrolling

 ## Open-source libraries used